zeny-io/ruboty-cloudfront/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ruboty-cloudfront.
+Bug reports and pull requests are welcome on GitHub at https://github.com/zeny-io/ruboty-cloudfront.

+## License

+MIT License